 The European Business Awards for the Environment are underpinned by a series of national environmental award schemes held in the 28 Member States and in EU acceding and candidate countries (Albania, the former Yugoslav Republic of Macedonia (fYRoM), Montenegro, Serbia and Turkey).

 Only winners, runners-up and companies specially commended in national competition(s) are eligible to apply for the European Business Awards for the Environment.
 Direct entries are not possible.
 Applicants must first have entered one of the national award schemes.

 Each country can put forward a maximum of 12 entries with a maximum of 4 entries in each category for the European Awards.
 From 2016 there are two sub-categories under the Management Category.
 Each country can put forward a maximum of 4 entries under either of the two Management sub-categories, providing there are a maximum of 4 entries under the Management Category as a whole.

 Each country is responsible for organising its own national scheme.

-National selection is organised and performed by National Coordinators representing the national award bodies.
+National selection is organised by EBAE National Coordinators representing or working with the national award bodies.
 They act as intermediaries between the European Commission and the companies which have been awarded a national prize and are competing for a European Business Award.

-Together with representatives of the European Commission’s Directorate-General for the Environment (DG ENVIRONMENT), they constitute the Steering Committee which organises the European Awards.
-A list of National Coordinators classified by country is given in the annex section of this document.
+Together with representatives of the European Commission’s Directorate-General for the Environment (DG ENVIRONMENT), the EBAE National Coordinators constitute the EBAE Steering Committee.
+A list of National Coordinators classified by country is available on this webpage.

-A company must have been nominated in its own Member state to be eligible to the EBAE.
-A company nominated as winner, runner-up or special recommendation, in one Member State cannot apply for the EBAE competition via another Member State.
+A company must have been nominated in its own country to be eligible to the EBAE.
+A company nominated as winner, runner-up or special recommendation in one country cannot apply for the EBAE competition via another country.